jdavifranco/moviealikemobile/README.md

     ```sh
     flutter pub get
     ```
-3. Set up your API keys.
-This project requires API keys for the [TMDB API](https://www.themoviedb.org/documentation/api) and [YouTube API](https://developers.google.com/youtube/v3).
+3. Set up your API keys for [TMDB](https://www.themoviedb.org/documentation/api) and [YouTube](https://developers.google.com/youtube/v3).
     -   Copy `env_template` to a new file named `.env`
     -   Add your API keys to the `.env` file.
 4. Generate the environment configuration: